My focus: Commercial and bankruptcy litigation; real property litigation.

 Reason I joined Greenfield: Actually, I co-founded the firm, mostly because I needed a place to work.
-Prior to Greenfield, I was partner in, Levy, Greenfield & Davidoff, which was formed in 1980.
+Prior to Greenfield, I was a partner of Levy, Greenfield & Davidoff, which was formed in 1980 here in San Jose.

 Favorite part of working at Greenfield: The enthusiasm and fresh insight of the firm’s younger lawyers.

 How I got into law: I had a background in accounting and had been a successful private investigator.
 Law seemed like a good combination of the two.